PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 ## 3) A Day in a life of ...

-Each Friday, you will have the chance to familiarise yourself with the different roles that constitute a professional data team.
-This week focuses on the data engineer.
+Each Wednesday, you will have the chance to familiarise yourself with the different roles that constitute a professional data team.
+This week focuses on the analytics translator. __From 15:00-16:00 there will be a guest lecture by Lars van Geet (Fe1.018)__.
+Afterwards, there is time to for asking questions.

-### 3.1 Data/ML engineer
+### 3.1 Analytics translator

-__3.1a__ Find out what a typical work day looks like for a data/ML engineer (e.g., daily tasks, and related skills, etc.).
+__3.1a__ Find out what a typical work day looks like for a analytics translator (e.g., daily tasks, and related skills, etc.).

+__3.1b__ Come up with at least one question for the guest lecturer Lars van Geet concerning his work as an analytics translator.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: The Bronze Challenge for Block A is creating an infographic that provides an overview of the different roles that constitute a professional data team.